avgalbo/COP-4520-Programming-Assignments/HW2/PT1/README.md

 Where ```<n>``` is a custom number of guests the user can provide in the command line.

-If a user does not provide a number in the command line, the code will default the number of guests to 10.
+If a user does not provide a number in the command line, the program will default the number of guests to 10.

 ## Output